-Every Member on election to Membership and so long as he remains a Member shall be deemed to have undertaken strictly to observe the standard of professional conduct and practice required by the Council and comply with any code of conduct, rules of professional ethics, practice directions, rules and regulations governing professional conduct and practice including the conditions for the issue of practising certificates by the Council.
+Every Member on election to Membership and so long as they remain a Member shall be deemed to have undertaken strictly to observe the standard of professional conduct and practice required by the Council and comply with any code of conduct, rules of professional ethics, practice directions, rules and regulations governing professional conduct and practice including the conditions for the issue of practising certificates by the Council.
 The application form referred to in Article 11 must contain a declaration to this effect.
-Each Graduate and each Student shall strictly observe the standard of professional conduct and practice required by the Council and comply with any code of conduct, rules of professional ethics, practice directions, rules and regulations governing professional conduct and practice of Members unless the Council or the Disciplinary Tribunal otherwise decide or they are otherwise inapplicable by the reason of their not having acquired the minimum years of experience, training or passing the prescribed examinations.
+Each Graduate and each Student shall strictly observe the standard of professional ethics, practice directions, rules and regulations governing professional conduct, rules of professional ethics, practice directions, rules and regulations governing professional conduct and practice of Members unless the Council or the Disciplinary Tribunal otherwise decide or they are otherwise inapplicable by the reason of their not having acquired the minimum years of experience, training or satisfying the prescribed qualifying requirements.